solarwinds/solarwinds-apm-ruby/README.md

 bundle exec rake test TEST=test/instrumentation/dalli_test.rb
 ```

-We humbly request that any submitted instrumention is delivered with corresponding test coverage.
+We humbly request that any submitted instrumentation is delivered with corresponding test coverage.

 # License